 We look for three basic components in a Campus-Wide Leadership Series presentation.

-The series is organized by the Office of Academic Affairs & Graduate Studies (OAA) and co-sponsored by the University of Kansas Hospital, University of Kansas Schools of Medicine, Nursing and Health Professions plus the Office of Academic Affairs and Graduate Studies.
-All events are offered at no cost to the participants, and lunch is provided to the first 125 participants who show up.
-Questions, please contact Marty McLaughlin Jarvis
+The series is organized by the Office of Academic & Student Affairs (OASA) and co-sponsored by the University of Kansas Hospital, University of Kansas Schools of Medicine, Nursing and Health Professions plus the Office of Academic Affairs and Graduate Studies.
+All events are offered at no cost to the participants, and lunch is provided to the first 125 participants one the pre-registration list who show up.
+Questions or suggestions, please contact Jenny Memmott.